SH4RWIN/EnteBlog/README.md

 1. Create an issue describing the change or improvement.
 2. Fork and submit a PR.
 Keep changes minimal and include tests where applicable.

-## Notes & next steps

-- Add your screenshots to `/screenshots` following the suggested names for them to appear above.
-- If you want, I can add a small script to auto-generate thumbnail previews or a `screenshots/README.md` to document each screenshot in more detail.

----

-If you'd like, tell me which extra pages you want included as screenshots (for example, any of the post entries under `posts/`), and I will add them to this README with suggested filenames.